 Hi there!
 I get a lot of email asking me how I display the Peloton App classes to my TV.
 There are several ways and each has its pros & cons.
 I’ll share what I know and what I do:

 Mirroring displays whatever is on your device.
-With the Peloton App, you can see your cadence, heart rate, class minutes remaining and the “Here Now” list (which you can hide).
-See image below.
+With the Peloton App, you can see your cadence, heart rate, class minutes remaining, and the “Here Now” list (which you can hide).
+See the image below.
 I use my Wahoo cadence sensor and Wahoo heart rate monitor which pairs with the Peloton App.

 While this LOOKS great, when I mirror I do have some issues when using my iPad, namely:

 - Screen size.
 While not a huge deal, the mirrored video does not take up the full screen.
 See the vertical black bars to the left and right of the instructor?